Rep. Ken Fredette

 Rep. Fredette also serves the state and the country as a Lieutenant Colonel in the Maine Air National Guard where he has served for more than a decade as a Judge Advocate General (JAG).
 Currently an attorney in private practice, he has also taught at Eastern and Southern Maine Community Colleges.

 During his freshman term in the 125th Legislature, Rep. Fredette pulled double duty on the Joint Standing Committee on Appropriations and Financial Affairs and the Joint Standing Committee on Elections.

 Prior to being elected to the Maine Legislature in 2010, Rep. Fredette was nominated to the Human Rights Commission by Gov. Baldacci and approved by the Maine Senate.
 He is also a member of the Fraternal Brotherhood of Masons and the Knights of Columbus, and is past President/Vice-President of the Board of Directors of the Sebasticook Valley Federal Credit Union.

 Rep. Fredette enjoys hunting.

-Bills sponsored by Rep. Fredette during the 127th Maine Legislature: (Not all bills have become law)
+Bills sponsored by Rep. Fredette during his time in the Maine Legislature:

 LD 326 – “”An Act To Prohibit the Unauthorized Distribution of Certain Private Images” – (Also known as the “Revenge Porn Law”) This bill prohibits a person from intentionally displaying, distributing or offering a photograph, videotape, film or digital recording of another person in a state of nudity or engaged in a sexual act if that person knows or should have known that the depicted person is 18 years of age or older, is identifiable and has not consented to the disclosure.
 A violation of this prohibition is a Class D crime.